bethanyhgardner/gender-bias-names/analysis/exp3_analysis_supplementary.md

     conditions as 1
   - quad = quadratic effect of Name Gender
   - subjGender = participant gender
+  - recenter= center name gender rating by scale (at 4)
 - Plots (\_p\_)

 Load data and select columns used in model.
 See data/exp3_data_about.txt